 Listen to this Article

-Often we discover something else when we’ve had the opportunity to dig into their archived data sets, which brings us to reason number three: higher quality data.
+When we’ve had the opportunity to dig into their archived data sets, we often discover that they also needed higher quality data.

-Though not all of these new clients were aware of it at the time, they had been getting bad data.
+Though not all of our new clients were aware of it at the time, many of them had been getting bad data.
 Now might be the time to audit your data integrity.

 Do you have a brand tracking data quality problem?

-There are a few telltale signs that your brand tracking data quality might be subpar:
+There are a few other telltale signs that your brand tracking data quality might be subpar:

 - Results move too little,